Best practices for simultaneous tasks

 Single step with multiple assignees

 The second way you can create simultaneous tasks is to create a single task that you assign to multiple people.
 In the step, select the users you want to assign the task.
-Under Assignment options, click Change.
+Under Assignment preference, click Change.
 Then choose Assign to all, and All assignees.

 Here’s how a single task with multiple approvers appears in the workflow progress:

-Which assignment option is best?
+Which assignment preference mode is the best?

 Assigning multiple assignees to a step is the best option if: